rfheise/clipy/Dev-info.md

 ## Bug Fixes

+### Major
+    None

+### Moderate

 - [ ] Fix subtitle alignment using something like aeneas
+    * Consider breaking up large subtitle blocks during render
 - [ ] Make it so scene has several centers depending on main track in focus
     * this will make the cropping look a lot more natural

+### Minor
 - [ ] Add margin to facial cropping
     * currently it will zoom in on a speakers face if they take up a majority of the frame
+- [ ] Fix jitteriness with static speaker
+    * caused by cropping on scenes from scene detector
+    * fix by merging centers across scenes if they are within some distance threshold of each other

+### Recently Completed

 - [X] Fix debug mode bug that causes bboxes to be in BGR instead of RGB
-- [ ] Add resizing to rendering process this will get rid of pixelated output
+- [X] Add resizing to rendering process this will get rid of pixelated output
     * right now it is cropping then resizing but these results in unnecessary quality loss
     * should resize and then crop instead of crop and then resize
-- [ ] Use audio sample rate when calling subtitle generator
-    * Currently uses 16000HZ as hardcoded sample rate
-    * fixing this might honestly fix the subtitle alignment issue
-- [ ] Fix issue with 1080P video eating up all the ram
+- [X] Fix issue with 1080P video eating up all the ram
     * Create a raw frames object to manage raw frames
     * Have it abstract all the io
     * create a buffer with max buffer size under the hood to manage reading/writing frames to disk

 ## Features

-- [ ] tweak model inputs to work with variable framerate & audio sampling without re-rendering or re-render only needed clips
-        - [X] As a band-aid solution re-render facial tracks to appropriate frame rate & audio sampling rate rather than the whole video
+These features are sorted by the value they provide to the project i.e. the ones that will yield the highest improvements per estimated time they will take to implement

+### Major

+- [ ] ✨Professionalism✨
+    - [ ] Unit Tests
+        - [ ] Global
+        - [ ] Content Highlighting
+        - [ ] AutoCropper
+        - [ ] Rendering/Pizzazz
+    - [ ] Github Stuff
+        - [ ] Make first beta release
+        - [ ] Implement github actions that run unit tests when a commit is pushed to main

+- [ ] Make AutoCropping better
+    * improve cropping for stream clips
+        * layer the streamer/content in crop window
+    * each scene will have a list of lists of centers
+        * each center will correspond with a speaker
+        * if several speakers talk at the time considering layering them

-- [ ] Add Various PIZZAZZ items
+- [ ] Add a content highlighter that runs locally
+    * GPT query feels like a grift
+    * current gpt performance if mediocre

+### Moderate

 - [ ] Background Music Based Upon Mood
-    - [ ] Speaker Diarization
+- [ ] Speaker Diarization For Subtitles
         - [ ] Use cached output from talknet with a siamese network?
-    - [ ] Anything else that would make the video more interesting
-- [ ] Add a content highlighter that runs locally
-    * GPT query feels like a grift
-- [ ] Make AutoCropping functionality more complex/adaptable to different scenes
-    * the goal is to make it work with all types of media
-        * podcasts
-        * movies
-        * tv shows
-        * live streams
-        * etc
-- [ ] Quality Control
-    * Something that takes the processed videos and determines whether or not they meet some kind of quality threshold
 - [ ] Auto Uploading
     * Automatically uploads a platform to a platform of your choosing
     * Should be the final step in the pipeline
     * Will implement after I'm confident in the output video quality
+- [ ] Quality Control
+    * Implement some form of quality control into the pipeline
+    * Reject any videos that fall below quality threshold

+### Minor
 - [ ] Caching
     * Make a professional cache that saves/loads faster
     * Currently just pickles everything and makes the cache file HUGE
     * Add a save/load func to each core section of the pipeline
-- [ ] Add custom arguments to main
 - [ ] Implement Professional Logger
 - [ ] Implement Professional Config

-- [ ] Make Test Suite to run before pushing to make sure there aren't any breaking changes with a commit
+### Recently Added
+- [X] tweak model inputs to work with variable framerate & audio sampling without re-rendering or re-render only needed clips
+        - [X] As a band-aid solution re-render facial tracks to appropriate frame rate & audio sampling rate rather than the whole video
+- [X] Add custom arguments to main

 # The Pipeline